SophieDeBenedetto/blog/posts/telemetry_part_three.md

 Ecto provides some out-of-the-box instrumentation for queries.
 Let's take a look at and define metrics for some of these Telemetry events now.

 Ecto will execute a Telemetry event, [`[:my_app, :repo, :query]`](https://github.com/elixir-ecto/ecto/blob/2aca7b28eef486188be66592055c7336a80befe9/lib/ecto/repo.ex#L117) for every query sent to the Ecto adapter.
-It will emit this event with a measurements map that contains the following:
+It will emit this event with a measurement map and a metadata map.

+The measurement map will include:

 ```
 * `:idle_time` - the time the connection spent waiting before being checked out for the query